Separating the Sources of Chaos in the Relativistic 3 Body Problem: Conclusions

 \section{Conclusions}

 In this paper, I set out to explore three related ideas: \begin{itemize} \item Whether the various GR models were major causes of chaotic behaviour in the Restricted Relativistic Three Body Problem over and above that exhibited in the Newtonian case \item Whether the corrections to the Newtonian potential obtained from the Schwarzschild metric could be used as a low (processing) cost substitute for the traditional Post Newtonian models used in the literature \item Whether including the field propagation time effects has much impact on the dynamics of the Restricted Relativistic Three Body system \end{itemize} None of the data obtained in the exercise suggested that any of the gravitational models were major sources of chaotic behaviour over and above the already chaotic behaviour of the Newtonian Three Body system. \\ \\ With few exceptions, the Schwarzschild based model was not a good proxy for the behaviour generated by the Post Newtonian models.
-This is perhaps not surprising, since there is little (no?) evidence of the community using this approximation in the way proposed. \\ \\ I did however find that the impact of field propagation time in the strong field case was repulsive in the prograde case and attractive in the retrograde case, and that in the strong field case, the magnitude of the effect was very high, with orbits increasing in radius by tens of percentage points per orbit.
-I have proposed that the physical mechanism for this transfer of momentum / energy was a type of Doppler effect in the gravitational field which I have not seen described in the literature.
-I built a model and showed in Figure \ref{doppler} graphical results for the impact of this `Doppler' effect.
+This is perhaps not surprising, since there is little (no?) evidence of the community using this approximation in the way proposed. \\ \\ I did however find that the impact of field propagation time / retarded potentials in the strong field case was repulsive in the prograde case and attractive in the retrograde case, and that in the strong field case, the magnitude of the effect was very high, with orbits increasing by tens of percentage points per orbit.
+I built an initial model and tried to show in Figure \ref{doppler} a graphical interpretation for the momentum transfer as a kind of `Doppler effect' and then in Figure \ref{projected} a more sophisticated model allowing for the gravitational equivalent of the Liénard Wiechert potential and whilst these simple models did provide some insights, I ultimately concluded that these simple models could not in fact fully replicate the observed effects in the full simulation.
 The magnitude of this effect is inversely related to the distance of the body / test mass to the centre of mass of the binary system and also positively related to the separation of the primaries.
-Even in the weaker field case, the effect is measurable over large timescales and I therefore also propose that the effect should, in theory, be observable in the astronomical data. \\ \\ If these results can be reproduced, then they may be of interest to researchers studying accretion discs of binary systems and possibly other phenomenon with rapidly moving gravitational sources.\\
+Even in the weaker field case, the effect is measurable over large timescales, and I therefore also propose that the effect should, in theory, be observable in the astronomical data. \\ \\ If these results can be reproduced, then they may be of interest to researchers studying accretion discs of binary systems and possibly other phenomenon with rapidly moving gravitational sources.\\